pik-copan/pyunicorn/docs/source/methods.rst

-Many standard complex network measures, network models and algorithms are supported, most of them inherited from the ``igraph`` package, e.g., degree, closeness and betweenness centralities, clustering coefficient and transitivity or commmunity detection algorithms and network models such as Erdos-Renyi or Barabasi-Albert.
+Many standard complex network measures, network models and algorithms are supported, most of them inherited from the ``igraph`` package, e.g., degree, closeness and betweenness centralities, clustering coefficient and transitivity or community detection algorithms and network models such as Erdos-Renyi or Barabasi-Albert.
 Moreover, a number of less common network statistics like Newman's or Arenas' random walk betweenness can be computed.
 Reading and saving network data from and to many common data formats is